 The last stage of the process is the design and fabrication of your final replacement teeth.
 Your dentist will create impressions of your teeth, along with the abutments, and send them to a dental lab or design them in-house.
 Additionally, your dentist will select the shade that most perfectly resembles your natural teeth.
 When the dental restorations are complete, your dentist will attach them securely to the abutments.

-Post-Op & Recovery
+Post-Op & Recovery from Dental Implant Surgery

 The post-op and recovery period after your dental implant procedure is as important as the surgery itself.
 It is during this time that the osseointegration process occurs, the dental implant fuses to the jaw bone, and your mouth is healing.
 Here is what you can expect during your dental implants post-op and recovery.